coozila/agi-gpt-plugins/src/alpha_plugins/scenex/README.md

 ## 🔧 Installation

-Follow these steps to configure the alpha SceneX Plugin:
+Follow these steps to configure the agi-gpt SceneX Plugin:

-### 1. Follow alpha-plugins Installation Instructions
+### 1. Follow agi-gpt-plugins Installation Instructions

-Follow the instructions as per the [alpha-plugins/README.md](https://github.com/coozila/alpha-plugins/blob/master/README.md)
+Follow the instructions as per the [agi-gpt-plugins/README.md](https://github.com/coozila/agi-gpt-plugins/blob/master/README.md)

 ### 2. Locate the `.env.template` file

-Find the file named `.env.template` in the main `/alpha` folder.
+Find the file named `.env.template` in the main `/agi-gpt` folder.

 ### 3. Create and rename a copy of the file

-Duplicate the `.env.template` file and rename the copy to `.env` inside the `/alpha` folder.
+Duplicate the `.env.template` file and rename the copy to `.env` inside the `/agi-gpt` folder.

 ### 4. Edit the `.env` file